Jumia: History

-In November 2019, Jumia announced the suspension of its e-commerce operations in Cameroon effective on 18 November as the company concluded that its transactional portal is currently not suitable to the current environment in Cameroon.

-As part of the portfolio optimization effort, Jumia later ceased operations in Tanzania effective on 27 November 2019.
-While Jumia operations in Tanzania provided many opportunities for customers and vendors, the company said it needed to focus its resources on other markets that can bring the best value and help Jumia thrive.
-The decision, the company affirmed, would help it achieve greater success in the future.
+In November 2019, Jumia announced the suspension of its e-commerce operations in Cameroon.
+Jumia later ceased operations in Tanzania effective 27 November 2019.
+The company said it needed to focus its resources on other markets and the decision would help it achieve greater success in the future.
+On 9 December 2019, Jumia suspended Jumia Food in Rwanda.

-On 9 December 2019, Jumia suspended Jumia Food in Rwanda, making it the 3rd country in two months as part of a continuous monitoring of the business environment and operating costs in the markets in which it operates.
 Jumia, however, vowed to continue doing business online in those countries on the classifieds portals, previously called Jumia Deals.

 On 9 December 2019, Travelstart entered into a distribution and commercial agreement with Jumia Travel, Jumia’s hotel booking platform, to power the latter’s pan-African online travel booking portal.
 Under the agreement, Travelstart took control of the sales, fulfilment and customer service aspects of Jumia Travel online booking websites in all its operating territories.

-In 2020, Jumia experienced a shift in shopping habits across its markets in Africa as more shoppers bought everyday products as opposed to electronics.
-Shopping for essentials such as foodstuff, fashion and beauty products saw Jumia’s total sales value of Fast-Moving Consumer Goods grow by 13 percentage points last year, from 44% in 2019, according to the Jumia Africa E-commerce Index 2021.
+In 2020, Jumia’s total sales value of Fast-Moving Consumer Goods grow by 13 percentage points, from 44% in 2019, according to the Jumia Africa E-commerce Index 2021.